XinFinOrg/Docs-XF/docs/general/faq.md

 	Then select how do you want to login: with xdcwallet, with Ledger, with Trezor, with Metamask, TrustWallet or Private Key/Mnemonic.

 !!! quote "What is the 'capacity' of a Candidate/Masternode?"
-    The capacity of a candidate is the 50K XinFin initial deposit plus the total amount of XinFin voted for that candidate.
+    The capacity of a candidate is the 100Mil XDC.

 !!! quote "Which of these numbers on XinFinMaster will tell us which is a good performing node vs poorly performing?"
     On XinFinMaster, click on a candidate to open the candidate page.